 (February 2020) A relative got mail saying "Your Apple Account Has Been Suspended."
 She clicked on the link in the mail, and when it asked for her social security number, she thought that wasn't right, and quit.
 Yay.

 Criminals are working hard to get you to run their programs on your Mac.
-If you click on a link in a malicious e-mail or view a web page that contains an attack, your computer can be infected with malware.
-This can cost you money and time, get you in trouble with friends and the law, steal your identity, or mess up your computer.
+If you click on a link in a malicious e-mail or view a web page that contains an attack, your computer can be infected with malware or ransomware.
+This can cost you money and time, get you in trouble with friends and the law, steal your identity or your disk files, or mess up your computer.

 If Facebook, or any web page, says you should install a Flash upgrade or a Video Codec, DON'T CLICK IT.
 Don't Install "Mac Defender", or similar fake anti-virus scareware.

 Here's a guide to what to do if you get hacked.

 To update Apple software, start with the java.com, and find and download the update.menu item.
 On macOS Ventura, start with to check for updates.
 To update non-Apple software safely, restart your browser, type in the URL of the company website, e.g.